3551 Executive Assistant to the President

 Experience: At least five years of increasingly responsible secretarial or administrative experience is required which must include an extensive knowledge of general office procedures and practices and responsibility for the supervision of others on a regular basis.

-Skills: Excellent oral, written, and communication skills are required; i.e., the ability to communicate effectively verbally and through written correspondence as well as in communicating with individuals in one-on-one situations.
+Skills: Excellent verbal, written, and communication skills are required; i.e., the ability to communicate effectively verbally and through written correspondence as well as in communicating with individuals in one-on-one situations.
 A precise command of grammar, punctuation, spelling, and the correct usage of the English language is required.
 Must be adept at consistently multitasking while accurately attending to detail.
 Computer literacy is required and includes keyboarding ability and proficiency with word processing, spreadsheets, and presentation software.
 Excellent organizational skills are required.
 Must be able to work independently, use initiative, and make substantive decisions quickly.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES